What is an Open Access Plan in Health Insurance?

 What is an Open Access Network in a Health Insurance Plan?

 “Can I continue seeing my doctor?” is one of the first questions employees ask about their health insurance plans.
 As an employer, the answer you give depends on the network in your benefits plan.
-If you have an open access plan, employees can generally still see the providers they know and love without added fees or red tape.
+If you have an open-access plan, employees can generally still see the providers they know and love.

 First off, according to the Illinois Department of Central Management Services, “Open access plans combine similar benefits of an HMO with the same type of coverage benefits as a traditional health plan.
 Members who elect an OAP will have three tiers of providers from which to choose to obtain services.
 The benefit level is determined by the tier in which the health care provider is contracted.
 Members enrolled in an OAP can mix and match providers and tiers.
 Specific benefits are described on the benefit chart links below and may also be found in the summary plan document (SPD) on the OAP administrator’s website.”

 In essence, open access health insurance means employees have more freedom to see the health care providers they choose.
-Employees do not need referrals from a primary care physician to see providers, and they aren’t bound by “in-network” providers.
-In-network providers contract with the insurance carrier, charging a set price within carrier limits for services.
+Employees do not need referrals from a primary care physician to see providers, but they may have to pay a different level of co-pay or coinsurance if they see providers outside of the tier specified by the insurance company.

 Open access health insurance is also known as an “open access plan” or referred to as having an “open access network.”
 You’ll additionally see the term “open access provider.”
 This refers to an insurance provider offering health plans with an open access network.